SPEAR-SE/empirical-db-issue-data/README.md

 - non database access bugs

 ## 2. RQ2&RQ3
-Root causes of database access bugs.

-## 3. RQ3
-script of statistical study on the database access bugs.
+Taxonomy of the root causes of database access bugs.